Cloth ISBN: 9781503603660

 Just about any social need is now met with an opportuniy to "connect" through digital means.
-But this convenience is not afforded freely—it is purchased with vast amounts of personal data transferred through shadowy backchannels to corporations using it to generate profit.
-The Costs of Connection uncovers this process, coined "data colonialism," and its designs for controlling our lives—our ways of knowing; our means of production; our political participation.
+But this convenience is not free—it is purchased with vast amounts of personal data transferred through shadowy backchannels to corporations using it to generate profit.
+The Costs of Connection uncovers this process, this "data colonialism," and its designs for controlling our lives—our ways of knowing; our means of production; our political participation.

 About the authors

 Nick Couldry is Professor of Media, Communications and Social Theory at the London School of Economics and Political Science.

 Ulises A. Mejias is Associate Professor of Communication Studies and Director of the Institute for Global Engagement at the State University of New York, College at Oswego.

 "A profound exploration of how the ceaseless extraction of information about our intimate lives is remaking both global markets and our very selves.
 The Costs of Connection represents an enormous step forward in our collective understanding of capitalism's current stage, a stage in which the final colonial input is the raw data of human life.
 Challenging, urgent, and bracingly original."

 —Naomi Klein, Gloria Steinem Chair of Media, Culture, and Feminist Studies, Rutgers University

 "A provocative tour-de-force.
 A powerful interrogation of the power of data in our networked age.
 Through an enchanting critique of different aspects of our data soaked society, Nick Couldry and Ulises A. Mejias invite the reader to reconsider their assumptions about the moral, political, and economic order that makes data-driven technologies possible."

 —danah boyd, Microsoft Research and founder of Data & Society